First and foremost, Jon considers himself a songwriter.

 Still in his teens Jon moved six thousand miles away, first to beautiful Santa Barbara, performing with some of music's biggest names - Joe Walsh, Peter Frampton, Daryl Hall (Hall and Oates), Kenny Loggins, Peter Cetera, Joe Cocker and more, before moving to LA.
 However, after the successful concerts, releases and TV/radio appearances, Jon became disillusioned with being an artist and suddenly abandoned his own career and turned to representing, writing for and producing a wealth of artists.
-His LA based entertainment company in the 90's attracted and/or worked with many top professionals, including two teen idols from the 70's; a true musical legend; and two Idol judges, amongst others, becoming a highly respected independent company, creating innovative campaigns and producing some outstanding music for its artists.
+His LA based entertainment company in the 90's attracted and/or worked with many top professionals and household names, including two teen idols from the 70's; a true musical legend; and two Idol judges, amongst others, becoming a highly respected independent company, creating innovative campaigns and producing some outstanding music for its artists.

 Whilst living in LA Jon took his song-writing to another level, writing scripts, first developing one of his 'story songs' into a screenplay, followed by a second television screenplay for Fox.

 On his return to the UK he set about writing his first stage play, the acclaimed WEEKEND BREAK, which was first performed at the world-renowned Edinburgh Fringe Festival at the Gilded Balloon with Jon starring in the male lead; reviews included "skilful writing"; "excellent acting"; "impressive".
 Jon also actually directed the play as well.
-Weekend has been adapted for screen and is now called ‘TIL LOVE DO US PART.
+Weekend Break has been adapted for screen and is now called ‘TIL LOVE DO US PART.